peterkhe1999/CheatSheet/OSEP/README.md

 ./hack.out
 ```

-Create an encoder program to perform an XOR operation on our payload string to produce the new obfuscated version.
+An encoder program to perform an `XOR` operation on our payload string to produce the new obfuscated version.

 `encoder.c`